 and communication, which intersect in her position as Nat Hab's chief writer and editor.
 A Northwest native who got hooked on the Colorado sunshine and powder snow when she came out from Seattle for grad school, Wendy lives in Boulder.
 She has worked as a freelance journalist, copywriter

 and editor and was previously a college professor and researcher with the Center for Environmental Journalism at the University of Colorado Boulder.
 Before getting her master’s in journalism and Ph.D. in media studies at CU, Wendy was a tour director in Alaska, Canada, the western U.S. and New England.
 She also worked in operations management and sales in the Alaska and Canadian Rockies tourism industry.

-Wendy and her husband have a son in college, a daughter in high school, two Alaskan malamutes and two cats.
-When she's not working, you will find Wendy skiing and hiking in the mountains, road-tripping around the West, frequenting farmers markets and artisan food shops for cooking inspiration, following current affairs, and singing in various community choral ensembles.
+since funds are tight!
+They share their home with an Alaskan malamute and her companion cat.
+When Wendy isn't going around the world in her head while working for Nat Hab, you'll find her skiing and hiking in the mountains, road-tripping around the West, frequenting farmers markets and artisan food shops for cooking inspiration, following current affairs, and singing in various community choral ensembles.